NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Grizzly

 The name of an OpenStack release.

 > Grizzly

 A scalable web server framework implemented in Java (not servlet based).

 > GVL

 Genomics Virtual Laboratory - A NeCTAR virtual laboratory project.

-> hard reboot
+> Hard Reboot

 A reboot in which no attempt is made to shut down cleanly prior to booting.
 This has an increased risk of damage to file systems or application data on the instance.

 > Havana

 The name of an OpenStack release.

 > Heat

 The orchestration service for OpenStack.
 It is designed to launch multiple composite cloud applications based on templates in the form of text files that can be treated like code.

 > HFS

 Hierarchical File Storage (usually) or Hierarchical File System.

 > HPC

 High Performance Computing systems - typically refers to "high end" computing hardware designed for doing "large" computational tasks.

 > HOW-TO

-    A document written for users that tries to explain "how to" do a specific task or solve a specific problem.
+A document written for users that tries to explain "how to" do a specific

 > Hyper-V

 Microsoft's main virtualization technology offering.

-> hypervisor
+> Hypervisor

 The software that performs the core management of virtual machines in a virtualized computing system.

+> IaaS

+Infrastructure as a service (IaaS) is a type of cloud computing in which a third-party provider hosts virtualized computing resources over the Internet.

 > Icehouse

 The name of an OpenStack release.

-> image
+> Image

 A starting state for a new "clean" virtual machine.
 Typical consists of an image of a file system with freshly installed operating system and applications.

-> image store
+> Image Store

 The place where OpenStack images are held.

 > Instance